veg/biosampleMeta/README.md

-# biosampleQC
+# biosampleMeta

-Some biosampleQC efforts from the Pond lab for the ArgosDB project.
+Some biosample metadata scraping efforts from the Pond lab for the ArgosDB project.

 ## Installation and setup